J-Souffle/J-Souffle/README.md

 - 🔭 I’m currently working on Personal Project
 - 🚀 Elevating my skills in DSA and diving into the wonders of Software Engineering
-- 📨 Reach out to me at jd.cancio1@gmail.com
+- 📨 Reach out to me at jcancio@gmu.edu

 -----